medleyjs/medley/docs/Lifecycle.md

 });
 ```

 These hooks may send an early response with `res.send()`.
-If a hook does this, the rest of the hooks will be skipped and the lifecycle will go straight to the [*Serialize Payload*](#serialize-payload) step.
+If a hook does this, the rest of the hooks will be skipped and the lifecycle will go straight to the [*Serialize Body*](#serialize-body) step.

 #### Route-level `preHandler`